nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 ## Automatic Document Timestamping

-If you want your collection documents to have an automatically generated date upon insertion or update, the pattern above can be slightly extended to provide that feature.
+If you want your collection documents to have an automatically generated date upon insertion or update, the collection-hooks usage pattern above can be slightly extended to provide that feature.

 ```
 // server/hooks.js or wrapped in if(Meteor.isServer){...}